dwrdx/neovim-config/README.md

 * dwrdx/mywords.nvim
 * famiu/bufdelete.nvim

+### Beautiful Fonts

+This config is using `BitstreamVeraSansMono Nerd Font` more patched nerd fonts can be found at [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts)

 ### Utilities

 * nvimps.ps1 - a small script to launch nvim TUI from powershell and change the title of powershell with working directory name